 - Purchase necessary equipment for your Practice of Medicine module.
 Information on required equipment can be found on the Other Requirements page.

 - Obtain your KNIGHTS email address https://extranet.cst.ucf.edu/kmailselfsvc.

-- Register your vehicle online (parking permits are not generally available until mid-July for the next semester). http://parking.ucf.edu/permits/student-permits/
+- Register your vehicle online (parking permits will not be available until July).